-The Little Clavier: Part XX

-Dialogue is like a journey we make together on foot through unknown terrain.
+The Little Clavier: Part XX Dialogue is like a journey we make together on foot through unknown terrain.
 Where we do not move as one, we simply stop and start over again.
-It is the movement of the journey itself that is primary, and not any particular destination or goal.

-Every well-made path was once only a possibility.
-Because it is well-made, daily use only makes it more beautiful.
+It is the movement of the journey itself that is primary, and not any particular destination or goal. \ \ \ Every well-made path was once only a possibility.
+Because it is well-made, daily use only makes it more beautiful. \ \ \ Taking Back the Night?
+Just as the ear longs for the nothing of silence, so the eye longs for emptiness of darkness.
+The long northern winter nights are the natural spiritual home of both.

 WINTER LINES

 The lines of winter poems

 lie tightly together

 like buds tucked close

 against a leafless twig,

 stopping short of snow

 and cold:-

 seeds of crystals,

 of new ideas,

 listening

 for the chance,

 just the chance,

 of an echo

-in the surrounding silence of total white,
+in the surrounding silence

 of mist and snow.